freaktechnik/twitch-chatlog/README.md

 ## Similar Projects
  - https://github.com/PetterKraabol/Twitch-Chat-Downloader
  - https://github.com/bibby/itch

 ## Disclaimer
-This program uses an inofficial Twitch API that may stop working at any point.
+This program uses an unofficial Twitch API that may stop working at any point.
 It also potentially sends a lot of requests in quick succession, which might lead to Twitch taking measures against it and thus the program and/or your Twitch experience being reduced.